 Keep Cooking and Carry On by Jamie Oliver: Episode Three

 In the third episode of Keep Cooking and Carry On, Jamie has a handy hack for anyone running low on fresh produce.
 His freezer-raid risotto utilises pre-chopped veggies to top up your five-a-day without you having to hit the shops, which results in a popular family meal.
 Other recipes include a veg-packed tomato sauce which can be used for pastas, pizzas, soups, curry bases and more as well as an eggless chocolate cake that only needs six ingredients.
-Find the recipes all on Jamie’s website if you’re feeling inspired.

 Keep Cooking and Carry On by Jamie Oliver: Episode Four

-Towards the end of the week, in episode three, Jamie kicks things off with a weekend family favourite: pizza.
-The chef shows how to make a cheat’s version of a deep pan crust by knocking up a from-scratch pizza dough base and then cooks it in a frying pan with lots of lovely toppings for a crisp bottom and soft top.
+Towards the end of the first week, in episode three, Jamie kicked things off with a weekend family favourite: pizza.
+The chef shows how to make a cheat’s version of a deep pan crust by knocking up a from-scratch pizza dough base and then cooking it in a frying pan with lots of lovely toppings for a crisp bottom and soft top.
 Taking things to a slightly more grown up level, Jamie then showed viewers how to make a rich beef and oxtail stew, perfect for serving with mash for a comforting Saturday night feast.

 Keep Cooking and Carry On by Jamie Oliver: Episode Five

 Originally set to be the final show of Jamie: Keep Cooking and Carry (which he apparently filmed in just three hours), episode five rounds things off nicely with a couple of all-time classics.
 The popular celebrity chef whips up a warming chicken curry as well as a rich minestrone soup, both of which can be made in bulk and frozen for homemade ready meals to defrost on any night of the week.